- Received LLM (Master of Laws) in Intellectual Property Law, with Honors, from Golden Gate University School of Law, San Francisco, CA in 2005.

-- Copyright registrations of individual songs, full-length releases of sound recordings as collections, business promotional materials, web sites, photographs, and jewelry designs (both individual and series).
+- Copyright registrations of screenplays, board games, individual songs, full-length releases of sound recordings as collections, business promotional materials, web sites, photographs, and jewelry designs (both individual and series).

-- Drafting many different types of licensing agreements, contracts, releases, and cease and desist letters.
+- Drafting many different types of licensing agreements, assignments, contracts, and releases.

 Highlights of accomplishments related to business formations and operations on behalf of clients include:

-- Assisting bands in forming partnerships by crafting partnership agreements addressing multiple IP issues.
+- Assisting bands in forming partnerships by drafting partnership agreements addressing multiple IP issues.

 My interest in intellectual property law stems from my musical background.
 I started playing guitar in 1981 when I was 13 years old, and played in various bands in Tampa, FL and San Francisco until 2001.
 During my undergraduate college career, I became interested in sound recording and took courses at SYCOM, the University of South Florida School of Music's suite of electronic music studios.
 After a particularly bad experience recording one of my band’s records at a local Tampa studio, I vowed to never hand the reigns over to another engineer in the future.